Hyundai Kona SUV - MPG, running costs & CO2

 The Hyundai Kona offers reasonable economy but its not class-leading

 The facelifted Kona was available with one petrol engine when it launched but a more powerful top-spec model is anticipated.
 A hybrid and electric version of the Kona are also sold, and the hybrid is arguably the best all-rounder in the Kona range.
 The fully-electric Kona will be the most desirable version in the range for many customers but it's more expensive to buy and lease.
 Buyers keen on performance rather than low running costs are catered for by the hot Kona N.

-Of the conventional powertrains, the 1.0-litre petrol engine will be the most popular choice and keeps the Kona in touch with rivals in economy terms.
+Of the conventional powertrains, the 1.0-litre mild-hybrid petrol engine will be the most popular choice and keeps the Kona in touch with rivals in economy terms.
 A 1.6-litre petrol turbo will likely trail equivalent engines in this regard.

 Hyundai Kona MPG & CO2

-The 118bhp three-cylinder 1.0-litre petrol engine returns the best figures in entry-level S trim, because this model has smaller, 16-inch alloy wheels compared to the other cars in the range.
-With the car in this configuration, the engine is capable of up to 45.6mpg with CO2 emissions of 142g/km, making it the least expensive in the Kona range for company-car drivers.
+The 118bhp three-cylinder 1.0-litre petrol engine returns the best figures in entry-level SE Connect and Premium trims, because these models have smaller, 17-inch alloy wheels compared to the other cars in the range.
+With the car in this configuration, the engine is capable of up to 47.1mpg with CO2 emissions of 135g/km, making it the least expensive in the regular Kona range for company-car drivers.

 Move up to any of the higher trim levels and you get at least 18-inch alloys, which means figures for the 1.0-litre engine drop to 46.3mpg and 138g/km of CO2.
 For the facelift, the 1.0-litre was fitted with some impressive technology, including its 48-volt mild-hybrid system.
 This recovers energy as the car slows down, then stores it so a generator can give the car a small boost under acceleration.

 In the pre-facelifted Kona, the 175bhp 1.6-litre petrol engine was only available in the range-topping Premium GT model with an automatic gearbox, and it's now been discontinued entirely.
 That model came with 18-inch alloy wheels and four-wheel drive, which, combined with the extra power, dropped fuel economy down to 34mpg while placing it at the top of the BiK ratings for company-car drivers.
 A replacement version is likely to have similarly poor figures.